benjamin-glitsos/item-management-system/README.md

 ### Database-PostgreSQL Container

-* Architecture: rich metadata is abstracted into a separate table, however views, ‘instead of’ triggers and stored procedures allow operating on data as if it were contained in a single table
+* Architecture: rich metadata is abstracted into a separate table, however the use of views, ‘instead of’ triggers and stored procedures allow operating as if the metadata was in the same table
 * Trigram indexes speed up text search
 * Domain constraints ensure data integrity
 * Fourth normal form (4NF)